 The Commission is not a publicly funded body, all income is derived from fees and it must manage its resources prudently.
 A reserve fund has been built up over a number of years to enable the Commission to mitigate any fluctuations in income, as well as meet any legal challenges.
-With the decrease in returns, diversification of funds has also become prudent; the Commission has therefore added both a new bank to its accounts and placed some of its reserve into an investment bond.
+With the decrease in returns, diversification of funds has also become prudent and the Commission therefore has bank accounts with two providers, as well as an investment bond.